 About the Muntin

 If the mullion divides the window vertically, the muntin divides the same horizontally.
-Vinyl windows would feature this component to give additional support to the glass panes.
-It is rare for certain units to not have muntins, which is why it is often paired with the mullion.
+Vinyl windows would feature this component to support the glass panes.
+It is rare for certain units not to have muntins, which is why it is often paired with the mullion.

 Another Layer of Aesthetic Detail

 Mullions and muntins are integral parts of windows because they give the fixtures a detailed look for the home’s exterior.
 See the image above—look at how the lines on the windows make the home look more intricate.
 Without them, the entire facade of the structure will feel dull.
 Be sure to ask a contractor about mulling your windows.